A 501(c)(3) Veteran Recovery Initiative

 American veterans leading with purpose — bridging service across borders.

-Hard Rock Charlie is VBI’s U.S. veteran partner organization, bringing experienced American servicemembers into the mentorship program as leaders and guides.
-Their veterans carry hard-won perspective — the kind that only comes from having navigated post-service life and found renewed purpose — directly into each cohort.
+Hardrock Charlie Foundation is VBI’s U.S. veteran partner organization, bringing experienced American servicemembers into the mentorship program as leaders and guides.
+Their veterans carry a hard-won perspective — the kind that only comes from having navigated post-service life and found renewed purpose — directly into each cohort.

 Their involvement ensures that the U.S. mentor role in every program is not simply advisory — it is deeply personal, veteran-to-veteran, and rooted in genuine connection.
 This partnership is what makes the cross-border mentorship model credible, sustained, and scalable.